 What is a project closeout template?

-What are the steps to take for a successful project closure?
+8 steps for a successful project closure

 As mentioned, a successful project closure is going to look a little different for each project, but the end result is always to make sure that you haven’t left any loose threads.
 The template makes sure that you’re going through all the bits and pieces for a successful project closure.
 Templates help because by the time you’re done, you may have spent months on a project and it’s possible that you’ve forgotten some of what was involved.